Dray3009/portfolio/README.md

 # portfolio
-A portfolio demo of some my projects and skills
+A portfolio demo of some my projects and skills.